Planning a trip to southern Spain? This is the ultimate 10 day road trip itinerary for Andalusia.

-But I loved every stop on my solo trip to sunny Andalucia.
+I loved every stop on my last solo trip to sunny Andalusia.
 Full disclosure, it was February, so beach lounging was out of the question.

 I flew into beautiful Seville and worked my way east, flying out of Granada.
 But you could just as easily reverse the direction and start in Granada.
 Starting in Seville meant that I didn’t need a car the first few days.